Image of God: Pseudepigrapha

 2 Enoch details how humans are made in God's image—namely, as representations of God's "own face."
-Although it can be argued the reference to God's "own face" is a metaphor for God's likeness, the passage carries the usage of "face" forward by emphasizing what is done to the physical human face is, in turn, done to the face of LORD—and, as is important for this writer, when one damages the face of another human being created in the very exact image of God's face, one damages God's face and will incur the expected consequences of such an offense.
+Although it can be argued the reference to God's "own face" is a metaphor for God's likeness, the passage carries the usage of "face" forward by emphasizing what is done to the physical human face is, in turn, done to the face of the LORD—and, as is important for this writer, when one damages the face of another human being created in the very exact image of God's face, one damages God's face and will incur the expected consequences of such an offense.

 2 Enoch 44:1–3: The Lord with his own two hands created mankind; and in a facsimile of his own face.
 Small and great the Lord created.
 Whoever insults a person's face insults the face of the Lord; whoever treats a person's face with repugnance treats the face of the Lord with repugnance.
 Whoever treats with contempt the face of any person treats the face of the Lord with contempt.
 (There is) anger and judgement (for) whoever spits on a person's face.